Differences Between the Ouroborous Protocol Paper and the Implementation

 VssPublicKey and the epoch until which this certificate is valid.
 Initially,

 all stakeholders with stake enough for participation in randomness generation

-have certificates.
-When a new stakeholder with enough stake appears or when an
+hold certificates.
+When a new stakeholder with enough stake appears, or when an

 existing certificate expires, a new certificate should be generated and

 VssCertificates are stored in blocks.